A Mean Field Games Model for Cryptocurrency Mining: Model and methodology

 \subsection{General structure of the mining problem}

 We consider a continuum of miners who competitively engage in Bitcoin mining over some finite time period $[t_0,T]$.
-The miners have initial wealth $x\in\R$, distributed at time $t_0$ according to an initial density function $m_0$.
-The representative miner provides hash rate $\alpha_{t}$, incurring a linear cost per unit of time $\costr{\alpha_t}$, where $c>0$, and $t\in[t_0,T]$.
-This is interpreted as the cost of electricity, and is thus proportional to their hash rates.
-It can also be thought of as encompassing any other linear cost, but for simplicity we disregard the possibility of nonlinear costs.
-In particular, the cost of mining equipment is linear in equipment, but not in the mining rate.
+The representative miner chooses a hash rate $\alpha_{t}\geq0$, incurring a linear cost $\costr{\alpha_t}$ per unit of time, where $c>0$, and $t\in[t_0,T]$.
+This cost is interpreted as the cost of electricity, and is thus proportional to their hash rates\footnote{\cite{garratt2020fixed} find that fixed costs associated with acquisition and setup of mining equipment improves the resilience of the system.
+We leave this interesting extension of the model for future research.}, and, for simplicity, each miner incurs the same marginal cost $c$.\footnote{We consider some models with cost heterogeneity in Section~\ref{sec:cost_adv} and Appendix~\ref{sec:cost_heterogeneity}.}

 There are two important features of the Bitcoin proof-of-work protocol: First, the system always generates a reward on an almost fixed frequency that does not depend on the total hash rate.
-In fact, the system will adjust the difficulty to make a reward available every 10 minutes on average.
-So it is reasonable to model the total number of rewards in the system as a whole as a Poisson process with a constant intensity $D > 0$.
+In fact, the system will adjust the difficulty to make a reward available every 10 minutes on average.\footnote{In reality, in the case of Bitcoin, this number is adjusted every 2016 blocks (about every two weeks).
+We make the simplifying assumption that this happens continuously in our model.
+Similarly, we shall assume that also the miners' hash rates may change continuously.} So it is reasonable to model the total number of rewards in the system as a whole as a Poisson process with a constant intensity $\K > 0$, where $\K^{-1}$ is approximately $10$ minutes.
 Second, a miner's probability of receiving the next mining reward is proportional to the ratio of its hash rate to that of the population.
 Since the math puzzle needs to be solved by brute force, the more hash rate a miner contributes, the more likely it will obtain the reward.